-113. Mycotoxins are toxic secondary metabolites produced by fungi and is capable of causing adverse health effects in both humans and animals.
-Those of greatest concern to human health are produced by several fungal genera of filamentous fungi, namely Aspergillus, Fusarium and Penicillium spp.
+119. Mycotoxins are toxic secondary metabolites produced by fungi and are capable of causing adverse health effects in both humans and animals.
+Those of greatest concern to human health are produced by several fungal genera of filamentous species, namely Aspergillus, Fusarium and Penicillium spp.

-114. DON, FBs, and ZEN are the most prevalent mycotoxins in the world with regards to cereals and cereal based products, with a prevalence of 66%, 56%, and 53%, respectively.
-Regulation limits for these compounds are based on considerations for the toxicity of single exposures.
-There are several reports were co-exposure to multiple mycotoxins are observed in both humans and animals.
-As such, the literature was reviewed to investigate the potential risks of aggregate dietary exposure from mycotoxins.
+120. DON, FBs, and ZEN are the most prevalent mycotoxins in the world with regards to cereals and cereal based products, with a prevalence of 66%, 56%, and 53%, respectively.
+Regulatory limits for these compounds are based on considerations of the toxicity of individual mycotoxins.
+There are several reports where co-exposures to multiple mycotoxins are observed in both humans and animals.
+As such, the literature was reviewed to investigate the potential risks of combined dietary exposure from mycotoxins.

-115. The co-occurrence of mycotoxins in food and feed is quite common since some fungi can produce more than one mycotoxin (particularly

-Fusarium spp.), food commodities can be contaminated by several fungi, and animal and human diets usually consist of multiple commodities.
+121. The co-occurrence of mycotoxins in food and feed is quite common since some fungi can produce more than one mycotoxin (particularly Fusarium spp.), food commodities can be contaminated by several fungi, and animal and human diets usually consist of multiple commodities.

-116. An external EFSA report by Battilani et al., (2020) was published; the group carried out an extensive literature review whereby a platform was built named MYCHIF.
-The database is comprised of four topics including: the ecological background of mycotoxins and their interactions with host plants, the available analytical methods to detect the co-occurrence of mycotoxins, the toxicological and biomarkers data relevant to humans and animals and modelling approaches in order to perform risk modelling.
+122. An external EFSA report by Battilani et al., (2020) was published; the group carried out an extensive literature review whereby a platform was built named MYCHIF.
+The database comprises four components: the ecological background of mycotoxins and their interactions with host plants, the available analytical methods to detect the co-occurrence of mycotoxins, the toxicological and biomarkers data relevant to humans and animals, and modelling approaches in order to perform risk modelling.

-117. Using the gathered information, a case study was carried out for two mycotoxin mixtures (1: DON, FBs and ZEN and 2: T-2/HT-2 toxin, DON and NIV).
-Biomarker data was utilised as the basis for the exposure assessment which was carried out probabilistically either with a component-based and provisional daily intake approaches.
+123. Using the gathered information, a case study was carried out for two mycotoxin mixtures (1: DON, FBs and ZEN and 2: T-2/HT-2 toxin, DON and NIV).
+Biomarker data was utilised as the basis for the exposure assessment, which was carried out probabilistically either with a component-based or provisional daily intake approach.

-118. For the CBA an MOE of <100 for all age groups (adolescent, adult and elderly) was calculated, where as a hazard index exposure index could not be calculated for the provisional daily intake approach.
-A hierarchy map (based on EU member states) for adults was compiled and provided a visual representation of higher risked exposure groups to T2/HT-2 toxin, DON and NIV.
+124. For the CBA an MOE of <100 for all age groups (adolescent, adult and elderly) was calculated, whereas a hazard index could not be calculated for the provisional daily intake approach.
+A hierarchy map (based on EU member states) for adults was compiled to provide a visual representation of higher risked exposure groups to T2/HT-2 toxin, DON and NIV.

-119. With reference to the co-occurrence and occurrence data collected for the United Kingdom (UK); T2/HT-2 toxin, DON and NIV adult exposure levels based on the mean co-occurrence data and mean consumption value were >0.8, 0.6-1.2 and 0.24-0.3 μ g/kg bw/day, respectively.
+125. With reference to the co-occurrence and occurrence data collected for the United Kingdom (UK); T2/HT-2 toxin, DON and NIV adult exposure levels based on the mean co-occurrence data and mean consumption value were >0.8, 0.6-1.2 and 0.24-0.3 μ g/kg bw/day, respectively.

-120. To put into context the above exposure values against the HBGV for each single mycotoxin (see paragraph 32 for values), the estimated exposure levels for UK adults of T2/HT-2 toxin is above the HBGV, whilst exposure levels for DON and NIV are below their respective HBGVs.
+126. To put this into context, these exposure values were compared with the respective HBGV for the individual mycotoxins (see paragraph 36 for values) The estimated exposure levels for UK adults of T2/HT-2 toxin are above the HBGV, whilst exposure levels for DON and NIV are below their respective HBGVs.

-121. In terms of data gaps, there is still a limited knowledge on the presence and co-occurrence of multiple mycotoxins, both for primary mycotoxins and their modified forms, in food and feed since current analytical methods have limitations.
-Furthermore, there is a limited number of toxicity data and there is a lack of consensus on methodologies and guidelines for generating in vitro and in vivo TK and TD.
+127. In terms of data gaps, there is still only limited knowledge on the presence and co-occurrence of multiple mycotoxins, both for primary mycotoxins and their modified forms, in food and feed, since current analytical methods have limitations.
+Furthermore, there is a limited number of toxicity data and there is a lack of consensus on methodologies and guidance for generating in vitro and in vivo TK and TD.
 Model definitions are also required for the utilisation of biomarkers for exposure assessments.